 It may seem that there’s no connection between the FoP Blanke’s group created (by poking their subjects in the back with a robot arm, directed by a time-delayed control stick) and the sense of a presence in other contexts, but Blanke included a simple test that strongly implies they are made of the same “stuff”.
 While his subjects were being gently prodded by the robot and feeling it was a ghost, he asked them how many people they ‘felt’ were in the room next door.
 The ones who were asked this question while they were feeling a presence also ‘felt’ there were more people in the next room.
 The difference was about 20%.

-Persinger has also elicited multiple presences, as you can see in this YouTube video (cued to the point where the subject describes feeling several presences):
+Persinger has also elicited multiple presences, as you can see in this YouTube video.

 Persinger’s God Helmet uses four magnetic coils over each side of their heads, but only one is activated at a time.
 They take turns producing the magnetic field, changing (you guessed it!) every 500 msec.
-The time lag that made the subjects feel they were being touched by a non-existent person (or ghost) is also the same time lag that Persinger found made the sensed presence most likely, when it was used to ‘time’ the cycle for his magnetic coils.
+The time lag that made the subjects feel they were being touched by a non-existent person (or ghost) is also the same time lag that Persinger found made the sensed presence most likely when it was used to ‘time’ The God Helmet’s signal rotation .

 Persinger & Blanke had differing results, but certainly not conflicting ones.
 Instead, Persinger and Blanke’s findings confirm and partly replicate each other.
 The differences in their experimental techniques can account for the differences in their findings.